-Doctor of Physical Therapy students embark upon an amazing journey of both personal and professional growth when they begin their clinical education.
-These experiences are interspersed throughout the on-campus pathway and the hybrid pathway, and are key in applying the knowledge obtained in the classroom to real patients under the direct supervision and mentoring of a licensed physical therapist in a clinical setting.
-In collaboration with the Directors of Clinical Education, students are evaluated by their Clinical Instructor on their professional knowledge, skills, and behaviors.
-Students will learn and work with physical therapist clinical instructors and patients/clients in:
+Doctor of Physical Therapy students embark upon a rewarding journey of both personal and professional growth when they begin their clinical education.
+These experiences are interspersed throughout the curriculum for both the on-campus pathway and the hybrid pathway.
+Students are provided the opportunity to apply the knowledge obtained throughout the curriculum to real patients under the direct supervision and mentorship of a licensed physical therapist.
+In collaboration with the Directors of Clinical Education, students are evaluated by their clinical instructor on their professional knowledge, skills, and behaviors.
+The goal of clinical education is to meet or exceed expectations for an entry-level physical therapist.
+Students will learn and work with physical therapist clinical instructors and patients/clients in a variety of treatment settings including, but not limited to:

 - major medical centers